 Once completed, Medupi power station was expected to consist of six units, with an installed capacity of 4 764MW.
 In October 2018, Eskom announced that five of its six units had been synchronised to the national power grid

 Unit 1 of Kusile went live in August 2017, according to the power utility.
+The facility will have six units, each producing 800MW of electricity.

 A Sunday Times report this year revealed that the Special Investigating Unit (SIU) was investigating alleged theft of R139-billion related to the construction of Medupi and Kusile power stations.